sailfishos-mirror/go-rpm-macros/README.md

 ## Licensing

-*go-rpm-macros* is licensed under the GPL version 3 or later; read the *LICENSE* file.
+*go-rpm-macros* is licensed under the GPL version 3 or later.
+The `spec` templates are licensed under the MIT license.